MANUFACTURERS' PROFILES

 SCHMALCALDER

-Charles Augustus Schmalcalder was a German born optician and mathematical instrument maker.
-He improved a sighting system invented in 1811 by another German instrument maker who had come to England, Henry Kater (1777-1835) and which was called the mirror azimuth or 'Kater compass'.
-It was a standard magnetic compass with an inclined mirror and lenses attached to it.
-His new device was described in his patent (no. 3545 of March 5, 1812) entitled Certain Improvements in Mathematical Instruments.
-He replaced the mirror with a much more sturdy and durable prism.
-It had the magnetic compass with a right angled prism attached to the rear sight; this prism could be positioned over the compass card's rim.
-Accurate to a third of a degree, it quickly became popular with surveyors and when Schmalcalder's patent expired it was widely copied by the London optical instruments firms of William Cary, Throughton and Simms.
+Charles Augustus Schmalcalder was a German born optician and mathematical instrument maker who had emigrated to England.
+He improved a system invented in 1811 by another British instrument maker of German descent, Henry Kater (1777-1835) and which was called the 'mirror azimuth' or 'Kater compass'.
+This was a standard magnetic compass with an inclined mirror and lenses attached to it.
+The improved device was described in his patent (no. 3545 of March 5, 1812) entitled Certain Improvements in Mathematical Instruments.
+He replaced the mirror with a much more sturdy and durable right-angled prism attached to the rear sight; this prism could be positioned over the compass card's rim.
+Accurate to a third of a degree, it quickly became popular with surveyors and when Schmalcalder's patent expired it was widely copied by the London optical instruments firms of William Cary, Throughton & Simms etc.

 (Sources - Title: The Schmalcalders of London and the Priddis Dial, Authors: Smith, J. A., Journal: R.A.S.
 CANADA.
 JOURNAL V. 87, NO. 1/FEB, P. 4, 1993 - Bibliographic Code: 1993JRASC..87....4S)